ohasanliUW/SFND_3D_Object_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Project Report
+### FP.1.
+DMatch data type has queryIdx and trainIdx that are index of keypoint in previous and current frame respectively.
+Idea is to extract bounding boxes for each match in both current and previous frame.
+Then consider all possible match pairs of current and previous matching boxes and find most occuring pair.

+### FP.2.
+Lidar Points can accurately reflect closest points of an object.
+However, there is a chance of a noise in the environment where few lidar points in the cloud could reflect non-obstacle substances.
+These could lead into an incorrect TTC computation which can result in a spurious alarms and autonomous braking (not desired).
+In order to overcome this, Lidar points were sorted by X axis and projected onto.
+If there is a lidar point closer than actual proceeding vehicle, then the distance between that point and next closest lidar point on the obstacle would be larger than the standard deviation.
+If so, it is a noise, otherwise it is a valid lidar point.
+Note that this approach strictly assumes that noisy lidar points are scattered and distance between them are not closer than distance between lidar points of true object.
+The rest of the calculation follows same approach taken during the practice exercises.

+### FP.3.
+In general, we need to check if specified bounding box contains given keypoints.
+However, outlier matches need to be eliminated for more accurate TTC computation.
+In this function, the standard deviation of distance between matched keypoints is calculated.
+Any match that deviates more than that is ignored.

+### FP.4.
+This part has been done during practice exercises.
+To reduce TTC errors further, median of distance ratios between matching keypoints is used.

+### FP.5.